dagbjorn/microcoffeeoncloud/README.md

 In addition, the gateway routing configuration is defined in `gateway.yml`.

 Configuration is served by the configuration server.
-The URL of the configuration server itself is defined by an environment variable in each microservice project as follows, depending on the current profile:
+The URL of the configuration server itself is defined by an environment variable in each microservice project depending on the current profile as follows:

 * devdocker: In `docker-compose.yml`.
 * devlocal: In `run-local.bat`.